Winter storm warning: Definition

 Additionally, all of the above warning types may also include verbiage indicative of a wind advisory to indicate strong winds that are expected to accompany the precipitation (e.g., "winter storm warning for heavy wet snow and strong winds").

 The generic "winter storm warning" terminology may be used on its own, typically to indicate that all types of winter precipitation (as a mixture or in periods before transitioning between types) are expected in high amounts; however, it may be defined generically at the forecaster's discretion regardless of whether or not this condition is met.

+Environment Canada also tones blowing snow warnings, freezing drizzle warnings, freezing rain warnings, snowfall warnings, and snow squall warnings as Winter Storm Warnings.